epklein/epklein.github.io/_posts/_drafts/the-habit-of-saving.md

+---
+layout: post
+title: The Habit of Saving
+categories: Finances
+---

 Write about keeping a part of what you earn.
 That is your payment.

 And then putting your savings to work for you.